AlexSD92/simon_game/readme.md

 15/12/2021 - Bug identified where repeating objects in playGameChoice weren't animating correctly.
 This was fixed by adjusting the setTimeout to i*1000 to create delay in the iteration of the gameChoice array.
 16/12/2021 - Bug identified where testChoice() kept defaulting to the else statement, the for loop needed adjusting so that it iterated through a slice of gameChoice that was equivalent to the length of userChoice.
 In code, it meant changing userChoice[i] === gameChoice[i] to userChoice[i] === gameChoice.slice(0, userChoice.length)[i].
+18/12/2021 - 21/12/2021 - Bug identified where testChoice() would default to the next round regardless of whether the last choice was correct or incorrect.
+This was corrected for by having two overall if statements.
+The first tested if the userChoice < gameChoice in length, if it was, it iterated through the array for the length of userChoice and tested for equality.
+If equal, continue, if not equal, game over.
+The second tested whether the arrays are equal in length.
+If equal, a further test is done to check whether the last object in each array are equivalent.
+If they are equivalent, next round, if they aren't equivalent, game over.

 # Deployment